blakewatson/htmlforpeople/src/00-intro.md

 ---
-title: "Introduction"
+title: 'Introduction'
-summary: "Learn how to create your own personal website, even if you have no prior coding experience.
-This guide takes you from the basics of HTML to building a multi-page site with images, a blog, and more."
+summary: 'Learn how to create your own personal website, even if you have no prior coding experience.
+This guide takes you from the basics of HTML to building a multi-page site with images, a blog, and more.'
-permalink: "intro/"
+permalink: 'intro/'
-layout: "base.njk"
+layout: 'base.njk'
 ---

 # Introduction